 Remove any trim around the floor edges.
 If you are doing a bathroom floor, it will be a good idea to remove the toilet.
 Bring your new tiles into your home a day or two before you plan on working with them so they can get acclimatized to your home.

-Existing vinyl floors: If the floor has some dents, dips, or even a strong pattern, you are well advised to apply a leveler/primer layer.
-Simply spread this compound smoothly with a wide bladed putty knife or a straight edged trowel.
-This will give you a smooth surface for your tiles and also prevent the underlying flooring from "burning through" and becoming noticeable under your new tiles.
+Existing vinyl floors: If the floor has some dents, dips, or even a strong pattern, you are well-advised to apply a leveler/primer layer.
+Spread this compound smoothly with a wide-bladed putty knife or a straight-edged trowel.
+This will give you a smooth surface for your tiles and prevent the underlying flooring from "burning through" and becoming noticeable under your new tiles.

 Concrete floors: Patch any holes or cracks and remove any bumps or ridges using a cold chisel or heavy grit sandpaper on a belt sander.
 A quick sanding of the whole concrete floor will also help the tiles adhere to the surface, particularly if the floor has been painted.